 The court can also order that part of the pension fund is split and placed into another pension fund in the name of the other spouse/civil partner.

 The court will consider all of the financial resources available before making a pension adjustment order.
 Where the court does not make a pension adjustment order it may take into account the value of the pension and reflect this when making other financial orders.
 The court can make such an order when granting a decree of judicial separation, divorce or dissolution, or either spouse can apply to court for such an order once a decree has been granted.

 When a pension adjustment order is granted by a court it is served on the trustees of the spouse's/civil partner's pension scheme who make the necessary adjustments to the provisions of the scheme in relation to that particular member.
-Pension schemes are administered by trustees who are bound to administer the scheme by the terms set out in the trust deed and rules.
+Pension schemes are administered by trustees who must administer the scheme by the terms set out in the trust deed and rules.
 The trustees are not entitled to alter the terms of the trust and make provision for a person who is outside the scope of the scheme even if the member requests them to do so.
-For example the terms of a trust could make provision for a member's spouse such as a survivor's pension and this will be payable to the member's lawful spouse even though the member may have been separated for many years and have a second partner.
+For example, the terms of a trust could make provision for a member's spouse such as a survivor's pension and this will be payable to the member's lawful spouse even though the member may have been separated for many years and have a second partner.
 Terms contained in a separation agreement in relation to pensions may not be enforceable against the trustees or legally binding.

 Pensions are particularly complex and specialist advice must always be sought in relation to the value of a pension.
 You can find information on pensions here.